Security guard who went viral at Taylor Swift’s show ‘was later fired’

 The security guard went viral for singing along to Swift’s ‘Cruel Summer’ at one of her shows

-A security guard, who went viral in June for singing along to some of Taylor Swift’s songs during one of her shows, was later fired.
+A security guard who went viral for singing along to Taylor Swift during a live concert was later fired, it has been reported.

-Calvin Denker, who is based in Minnesota, worked with BEST – a security company.
+Calvin Denker, who is based in Minnesota, worked with security company BEST.

-In June, he went viral for singing along to Swift’s “Cruel Summer” at one of her shows.
-The video has over 2.9m views.
+In June, a clip of him singing along to Swift’s “Cruel Summer” received millions of views after it was shared to social media.

-Earlier, the guard said he applied for the job with the hope that he’d be able to work at a future Swift gig.
-However, Perrigo’s employers don’t allow its staff members to take photos or videos at concerts.
+Denker had previously said he applied for the job with the hope that he’d be able to work at one of Swift’s gig.
+However, BEST reportedly does not allow its employees to take photos or videos while they’re working.

 According to reports, the security guard passed out notes to some attendees during Swift’s Nashville show, asking them to take a photo of him if Swift was in the background.